 It's spring, as we can see by the daffodils' bright yellow show.
 Litchfield County is known for its natural rural beauty, and these coming weeks will be sure to visually delight.
 This time of year I love to prune a few forsythia branches and bring them inside to enjoy the blooms.
 With the warmer weather, it's also a great time to get out and enjoy some nature-inspired activities with the kids.
 Here's a list of 10 things to do in Litchfield County this spring.
-And for more springtime fun, make sure to check out our CT Spring Fun Guide.
+We've written about fun spring activities in Fairfield County too.
+And for loads more springtime fun, make sure to check out our CT Spring Fun Guide.

 1. Meet 21 different birds of prey at Sharon Audubon Center's raptor exhibit, including a bald eagle and great horned owl.
 Take a hike through one of its many beautiful nature paths.
 Head into the museum to see more fun animals and areas to play.